 By JOHN T. WARD

-The new space would include areas for food storage, kitchen and dining facilities, education rooms, and incorporate the Life Skills Center, which is now off-site.
+The new space would include areas for food storage, kitchen and dining, she said.
+It would also incorporate the Life Skills Center, which occupies rented space in Shrewsbury, she said.

 If you value the news coverage provided by redbankgreen, please become a financial supporter for as little as $1 per month.
 Click here to set your own level of monthly or annual contribution.